OBOAcademy/obook/docs/tutorial/fhkb.md

 #### 5.2.1 Brothers and Sisters

 We have only done siblings, but we obviously need to account for brothers and sisters.
-In an analogous way to motherhood, fatherhood and parenthood, we can talk about sex specific sibling relationships implying the sex neutral `hasSibling`; holding either anhasBrotheror an `isSisterOf` between two objects would imply that a `hasSibling` property is also held between those two objects.
+In an analogous way to motherhood, fatherhood and parenthood, we can talk about sex specific sibling relationships implying the sex neutral `hasSibling`; holding either a `hasBrother` or an `isSisterOf` between two objects would imply that a `hasSibling` property is also held between those two objects.
 This means that we can place these two sex specific sibling properties below `hasSibling` with ease.
 Note, however, that unlike the `hasSibling` property, the brother and sister properties are not symmetric.
 Robert `hasBrother` Richard and _vice versa_ , but if Daisy `hasBrother` William, we do not want William to hold an `hasBrother` property with Daisy.
 Instead, we create an inverse of `hasBrother`, `isBrotherOf`, and the do the same for `isSisterOf`.

 We use similar, object based, thought processes to choose whether to have transitivity as a characteristic of `hasBrother`.
 Think of some sibling objects or individuals and place `hasBrother` properties between them.
 Make it transitive and see if you get the right answers.
 Put in a sister to and see if it stil works.
 If David `hasBrother` Peter and Peter `hasBrother` John, then David `hasBrother` John; so, transitivity works in this case.
 Think of another example.
 Daisy `hasBrother` Frederick, and Frederick `hasBrother` William, thus Daisy `hasBrother` William.
 The inverses work in the same way; William `isBrotherOf` Frederick and Frederick `isBrotherOf` Daisy; thus William `isBrotherOf` Daisy.
 All this seems reasonable.